 Now that you’ve designed your worksheet, it’s time to download your document.
 On the design window in Canva, on the top right, there is a button with a download icon, as shown in the image.

 When you click on the download icon, some options pop up.
 Choose PDF Print for the file type (“print” is better quality than “standard” and also, if you have hyperlinks, they won’t work unless you save as PDF) and then choose which page(s) your wish to download.
-If you want to download all pages, then choose that option.
+If you want to download all pages, then leave as is.

 How to Make Fillable PDFs

 Often times, you may want to make your worksheets and checklists more interactive by creating fillable areas.
 I like to use a program called PDFescape for creating these fillable areas for my Canva-made documents.

-You start by going to www.pdfescape.com and drop your file (or choose file from your computer) in the designated area, as shown in the image below.
+Start by going to www.pdfescape.com and drop your file (or choose file from your computer) in the designated area, as shown in the image below.

-Step 3: Make your Textboxes and Checkboxes Fillable
+Step 2: Make Your Textboxes and Checkboxes Fillable

 There are some options on top-left of the page.
 Choose the last one that says “Form Field”.
 This will open up a pop-up with some more options.
 Choose “Checkbox” for Type and then click on “Select”.
 This will allow you to select (more like choose the entire area) a checkbox in your pdf document that will become interactive.